Order (exchange): Stop orders

 A stop order or stop-loss order is an order to buy or sell a stock once the price of the stock reaches a specified price, known as the stop price.
 When the stop price is reached, a stop order becomes a market order.
 A buy-stop order is entered at a stop price above the current market price.
-Investors generally use a buy-stop order to limit a loss or to protect a profit on a stock that they have sold short.
+Investors generally use a buy-stop order to limit a loss, or to protect a profit, on a stock that they have sold short.
 A sell-stop order is entered at a stop price below the current market price.
 Investors generally use a sell-stop order to limit a loss or to protect a profit on a stock that they own.
+Investors can also use stop loss orders to counter a behavioural bias called the Disposition Effect.

 When the stop price is reached, the stop order becomes a market order.
 This means the trade will definitely be executed, but not necessarily at or near the stop price, particularly when the order is placed into a fast-moving market, or if there is insufficient liquidity available relative to the size of the order.

-The use of stop orders is much more frequent for stocks and futures that trade on an exchange than those that trade in the over-the-counter (OTC) market.
+The use of stop orders is much more frequent for stocks and futures that trade on an exchange.
+Retail traders often rely on stop-loss orders in leveraged markets like futures and forex to manage downside risk and reduce emotional decision-making under pressure, than those that trade in the over-the-counter (OTC) market.

 Sell-stop order

 A sell-stop order is an instruction to sell at the best available price after the price goes below the stop price.
 A sell-stop price is always below the current market price.
-For example, if an investor holds a stock currently valued at $50 and is worried that the value may drop, he/she can place a sell-stop order at $40.
+For example, if an investor holds a stock currently valued at $50 and is worried that the value may drop, they can place a sell-stop order at $40.
 If the share price drops to $40, the broker sells the stock at the next available price.
 This can limit the investor's losses or lock in some of the investor's profits (if the stop price is at or above the purchase price).